 About

-Hello :) I am Erica, currently a Ph.D. candidate in Operations Research within the Department of Management Science & Engineering (MS&E) at Stanford University.
-I am fortunate to be co-advised by Prof. Jose H. Blanchet (MS&E) and Prof. Mert Pilanci (Electrical Engineering).
-I am also grateful to be supported by the Stanford Graduate Fellowship (SGF) in Sciences and Engineering via the Koret Foundation and a PhD Fellowship from Jump Trading in the AI/ML track.
+Hello :) I am Erica, currently a Ph.D. candidate in Operations Research in the Department of Management Science & Engineering (MS&E) at Stanford University, co-advised by Prof. Jose H. Blanchet (MS&E) and Prof. Mert Pilanci (Electrical Engineering).
+My work has been shaped by close collaborations with Prof. James Zou and Prof. Robert Tibshirani.
+I am grateful to be supported by the Stanford Graduate Fellowship (SGF) in Sciences and Engineering via the Koret Foundation and a PhD Fellowship from Jump Trading in the AI/ML track.
 At Stanford, I am affiliated with Stanford Center for AI Safety and Advanced Financial Technologies Laboratory (AFTLab).

-As part of my Ph.D., I recently completed a co-enrolled M.S. degree in Electrical Engineering (2025), specializing in Control & Optimization.
+As part of my Ph.D., I completed a co-enrolled M.S. degree in Electrical Engineering, specializing in Control & Optimization.
 Prior to Stanford, I earned a dual B.A. in Mathematics and Statistics from Columbia College, Columbia University, graduating summa cum laude with honors from both departments.

 This past summer (2025), I interned as an Applied Scientist working on Agentic AI with Amazon Science at the Bellevue office.
 I am excited to share that I will be joining Two Sigma this summer (2026) as a Quantitative Research Intern in AI and ML at the New York headquarters.